How It Works

 Container Model of the Function Runtime

-It takes some time to launch a container, which increases the delay slightly each time the function is called.
-However, this delay is usually only noticeable when the function is called for the first time, updated, or idle for a long time, because the platform tries to reuse the container for subsequent calls in order to minimize this launch delay.
-After the function is called, the container is retained for a period of time for use in the next call.
-Calls during this period will directly reuse the retained container.
+Container Launch takes some time, which adds some delay to each function call.
+However, delays are usually detected only when the function is called for the first time, when the function is updated, or when the function is not called for a long time.
+In order to minimize the delay of container Launch, the platform will try to reuse the container for subsequent calls.
+After calling the function, the container will remain for a period of time according to the actual situation of the platform, which is expected to be used for the next call.
+Calls within this period of time will reuse the container directly.

 The significance of the container reuse mechanism lies in: